 In the past, the standard and only method of sewer line replacement required digging down to the sewer lines, cutting out broken or tattered lengths of pipe, and replacing them.
 In many cases, conventional sewer line replacement requires removing existing concrete or area and excavating a front, back or side yard, since the plumber must get to the physical pipe.
 Once there they replace the pipes with up-to-date piping and materials and make sure that sewage or wastewater is properly disposed of from the property to the city main sewer line.
 While this may still be the best route to go for many sewer line replacements, another option is available.

 Many plumbing companies do not offer excavation services or subcontract them out.
 At Hahn Plumbing, we have the expertise, proper equipment, and trained professionals to handle any size excavation job, commercial, or residential.
 This allows us to provide better service and at a cost more affordable to our customers.

 Trenchless Sewer Repair –

 Today, trenchless sewer repair is a much more common method of sewer line repair.
 As it sounds, trenchless sewer line repair doesn’t require plumbers to dig a trench in most cases.
 There are two types of trenchless sewer repair – boring and extraction.
 When using the extraction technique, technicians use a cone-shaped “bursting head” to break up broken pieces of pipe.

-Running into to waste water back up or sewer line problems is never fun or convenient.
+Running into wastewater back up or sewer line problems is never fun or convenient.
 It is our job to make sure that your sewer and main water line plumbing are functioning and in optimal working order.
 Give Hahn Plumbing a call.
-We will have one of our plumbers experienced in sewer and water mains come out a diagnose any issue you may be experiencing.
+We will have one of our plumbers experienced in sewer and water mains come out and diagnose any issue you may be experiencing.

 We handle Sewer & Drain Services, HVAC Services, General Plumbing & More!
 Call us today at 970-484-7668.